Welcome to the UK Second World War Heritage Website

-The group aims to encourage involvement the archaeological and historical investigation Second World War heritage assets within the UK; especially those that are often overlooked and not necessarily part of the country’s defences during this period.
+The group aims to encourage involvement in the archaeological and historical investigation of Second World War heritage assets within the UK; especially those that are often overlooked and not necessarily part of the country’s active defences during this period.
 This will include guidance on researching, recording and interpreting surviving sites and guidance on their preservation.

 We are focussed on encouraging ethical involvement in the archaeological and historical investigation of Second World War sites in the UK.
 We encourage members of the public to record their findings with the relevant local Historic Environment Record (HER) (Scotland HER contact) (Northern Ireland SMR contact) to ensure the definitive record is kept up to date.
 By recording sites with your local HER, SMR or Welsh Archaeological Trusts you can help to promote the preservation of wartime sites and buildings.

 We are also keen to work with professional heritage organisations across the UK to promote our aims, provide professional guidance and encourage the recording and preservation of Second World War sites and structures.

 All content on this website is created by C. Kolonko and P. Hibbs, unless otherwise stated.